Attention! Changes for the winter semester 2021/2022

 What is Automation and Control (A&C)?
 What makes the program particularly interesting at the TU Kaiserslautern (TUK)?

-The core competence of automation and control is the theory of control engineering.
-Based on the basic knowledge of linear and discrete-time systems, the master's program focuses on advanced methods for nonlinear and adaptive control, optimization-based control, robust and fault-tolerant control, and methods for modeling and identifying dynamic systems.
-Courses on the associated sensors, actuators and signal processing are also part of the study program.
+The master program A&C at the TU Kaiserslautern is research-oriented.
+Core competence of automation and control is the theory of control engineering.
+Based on the basic knowledge of linear and discrete-time system theory, the core courses of the master's program focus on advanced methods for nonlinear and adaptive control, optimization-based control, robust and fault-tolerant control, digital systems and logical control, and methods for modeling and parameter identification of dynamic systems.

-Autonomous robotics, networked systems, the Internet of Things (IoT), learning algorithms and artificial intelligence (AI) are just a few terms for the next generation of connected automation.
-Principles and design methods of these diverse technologies are also studied, e.g. in the form of elective modules, and experienced in practical use (laboratory or study projects).
+Autonomous vehicles, cooperative robotics, smart grids and buildings, networked systems, the Internet of Things (IoT), learning algorithms and artificial intelligence (AI) are just a few terms for the next generation of intelligent automation.
+Principles and design methods of these diverse technologies can be studied, e.g. in the form of elective modules, and experienced in practical use (project labs or student research projects).

 Great freedom of choice and intensive advice:

-A comparatively large proportion of the curriculum can be individually customized with the help of a study model consultation.
+The major specialization can be selected depending on personal interest and a large proportion of the curriculum can be individually customized with the help of a study model consultation.
 Thus, the personal affection and strength can be taken into account to a high degree.
-Subjects from other disciplines (e.g. computer science or mechanical engineering) can also be included in the study program.
+Subjects from other disciplines (e.g. computer science, mechanical engineering etc.) can also be included in the study program.

 Learning by Doing in an uncrowded study environment:

 During your study, individually definable study projects in small groups and covering a variable amount of curriculum will help you to actively implement what has been learned and thus to better understand larger contexts – a great advantage of a medium-sized university.
+Project-based labs aim to enhance your ability for exploration and team-working.
+Possibility to define individual research projects (instead of teacher-centered classroom instruction) as a part of your study curriculum will give you more freedom to enhance your personal profile.
 The university has many collaborative projects with industrial partners in Germany and Europe, provides possibilities for getting involved in those practical research projects.